blackbirdcoder/frontend-tasks-workout/README.md

-# ДЗ 31. Написати свою реалізацію функції bind і apply
+# HW 31.
+Write your own implementation of the bind and apply functions

-Написати свою реалізацію функції apply
+Write your own implementation of the apply function

-Написати свою реалізацію функції bind
+Write your own implementation of the bind function

-При реалізації фунції bind заборонено використовувати методи call та apply
+When implementing the bind function, it is forbidden to use the call and apply methods